moccu/picnic/README.md

 This mixin adds a scroll behaviour to the applied view (requires to be a backbone view).
-The mixin's features will be initialized on the targets instance `render()` call and destroyed when `destroy()` is called.
-Once rendered this mixin fires events when the instance's DOM element is getting visible or invisible on the users viewport.
+The mixin's features will be initialized on the targets instance by calling `applyVisibilityCheck()` call and destroyed when `removeVisibilityCheck()` is called.
+Once applied this mixin fires events when the instance's DOM element is getting visible or invisible on the users viewport.
 These events are `'visibility:visible'` and `'visibility:invisible'`.
 It's also possible to define an offset in pixels when to fire the events.

 `import Mixin from 'picnic/mixins/Visibility'`